 Now that we have reviewed wildcard certificates and their usage with ISE, we will walk through the creation of a wildcard certificate following the best practice of using a generic hostname for the CN field of the subject, and insert both the same generic hostname and the wildcard value into the SAN Field.

-There are a few ways to import a wildcard or wildSAN certificate into ISE version 1.3.
 This procedure will follow what we expect to be the most common approach, which is to create the Certificate Signing Request (CSR) within the ISE administrative interface and submit that CSR to the signing Certificate Authority (CA).
 The resulting signed public key will be bound to the CSR on ISE.